disclaimer

 Sealing And Expunging Criminal Records In Mississippi

 Mississippi law enforcement agencies maintain and publish the criminal history of persons resident within state limits.
-However, laws of the state allow the criminal records of eligible record-holders to be destroyed or restricted from public access.
+However, state laws allow the criminal records of eligible record-holders to be destroyed or restricted from public access.
 Since both offenders and victims are adversely affected when the details of a crime are made available, both parties may be eligible to apply to have records removed.

 The Difference Between Sealing And Expunging Criminal Records In Mississippi

 In Mississippi, sealed records are restricted from public access but remain legally viable.
 Only authorized parties may access them.
-While Mississippi state laws have no provision for sealing adult criminal records, they can be removed entirely by expunction.
-The expungement of a criminal record in Mississippi refers to the deletion of all information on the crime, restoring the record’s bearer to a status of innocence.
+While Mississippi state laws do not provide for sealing adult criminal records, they can be removed entirely through expunction.
+The expungement of a criminal record in Mississippi refers to the deletion of all information related to the crime, thereby restoring the record’s bearer to a status of innocence.
 When this happens, the involved party has a right to claim that no such thing happened.
 Expungement of juvenile criminal records in Mississippi goes beyond deletion.
-The law of the state allows courts to destroy such records.
+The state law allows courts to destroy such records.

 How To Seal A Criminal Record In Mississippi

-Some records qualify for sealing by the Mississippi Court Rules of Criminal Procedure.
-Here, all personal identifying information of victims and contact addresses of involved persons go through a redaction from the files following a court order.
+Some records qualify for sealing under the Mississippi Court Rules of Criminal Procedure.
+Here, all personal identifying information of victims and contact addresses of involved persons are redacted from the files following a court order.
 However, authorized parties may still access sealed records.
-The general guideline to issuing an order to seal is that the benefits of privacy outweigh public knowledge.
+The general guideline for issuing an order to seal is that the benefits of privacy outweigh public knowledge.

-Interested and eligible persons may have records sealed by filing a petition with the courts with current jurisdiction on the case.
+Interested and eligible individuals may have their records sealed by filing a petition with the court that has current jurisdiction over the case.
 The court usually responds by scheduling a hearing to assess the credibility of the request.
 The judge ultimately decides whether to issue a court order or otherwise.
-After that, only eligible persons such as the parties named in the record and their representing attorneys or persons with an executive or court order may access the record.
+After that, only eligible persons, such as the parties named in the record and their representing attorneys or persons with an executive or court order, may access the record.

 What Crimes Are Eligible For Expungement In Mississippi?